AaronRohrbacher/marios_foods/README.md

 * This app will allow Mario's Foods to create, edit, and delete products, and reviews of said products.

 * _This application requires Postgres.
 Be sure that Postgres is installed before trying to run this application.
-If not installed, see:[postgresql.org](postgresql.org)_
+If not installed, see: [postgresql.org](postgresql.org)_

 ##To run:
 * clone this repository, open your terminal window, and navigate to the root directory of this project.